actuallymentor/hi-pew/README.md

     slug: "/", // The relative URL of this language
     lang: "en", // The language code of this language (use W3 compliant codes)

-    // You can creat any keys and access them
+    // You can creat any keys and access them inside pug files
     hero: {
         "title": "something",
         "explanation": "lorem ipsum"